 List of patents see in end “Patent search”.

-Brief summary of the
+Brief Summary of the Invention

 Author offers a new method and installation (space apparatus) for cleaning the outer Space from Space debris, protection current and future space station, ships, space apparatus from space debris and enemy attack and device which must be installed on new space apparatus for returning them into the planet atmosphere after lifetime or in dangerous situation.
 The offered Space Apparatus (Space Cleaner), rocket-projectile, catch net and special Brake-Reflector parachute have next main differences in method and installation from the ordinary method and usual collector of the space debris (see for example: Project “Babushka” of Jozef Resnick and Project Vaughan Ling (fig.8) and patents in “Search section”: Conventional Method: In usual method the Apparatus has remote control, radio locator, computer, rockets, arms, storage for space debris (Fig.5.).
 One flys up to Space Debris (SD), brakes its speed to equal the SD, complex maneuvers for getting the suitable position, opens the door of the storage, catches the SD (for example the old satellite), puts into storage, closed the door, turns on the rocket engine and flights to the Earth atmosphere (to dump the SD for burning in atmosphere) or to Space station for repair satellite.